CU-DBMI/set-presentations/scipy-2023-data-grammar-poster/readme.md

 ## Rendering

 Within your R session use the following to perform various steps related to the content found in this directory.
+Note: this depends on Pandoc in order to run.

 ```R
 # create an html and PDF copy of the poster from `poster.rmd`